 Class drivers are software components that are able to communicate with many USB devices of a particular kind.
 If the appropriate class driver is present, any number of compliant devices can be plugged in and start working immediately without the need to install additional software.
-For information about USB support on the Macintosh, see the references in "USB Interface" (page 57).
+The Mac OS for the PowerBook G4 -12 inch computer includes USB Mass Storage Support 1.3, a class driver that supports devices that meet the USB Mass Storage Class specification.
+For information about USB support on the Macintosh, see the references in "USB Interface" (page 53).